 Want to feel like Pepper to Tony Stark and Miss Moneypenny to James Bond?
 These on-screen assistants helped heroes solve great cases and save the day.

+They can work as independent contractors or be employed by a company.
+Virtual assistants are often hired to help individuals or businesses streamline their operations, improve efficiency, and reduce costs.
 As a virtual assistant, you help business owners achieve more results than they can hope for, get organized with all their to-dos and schedule, do errands, create a smorgasbord of activities that help them recoup lost time, earn more, and basically everything under the sun from A to Z.

 The most powerful businesses rely on virtual assistants to turn their stressful days into productive work weeks.